 On July 1, 2020, the Company and Mr. Anthony Andrukaitis entered into a Professional Services Agreement expiring on June 30, 2023, unless extended thereafter for further 1-year terms, subject to the approval of the Board (the "COO PSA").
 Under the terms of the COO PSA, Mr. Andrukaitis received the Base Fee of US \$20,000 per month or US \$240,000 annually during the initial 3-year term with no escalation provision.
-The COO PSA also provides that Mr. Andrukaitis is also eligible to receive an annual performance bonus not to exceed the equivalent of one year's Base Fee.
+The COO PSA also provides that Mr. Andrukaitis is eligible to receive an annual performance bonus not to exceed the equivalent of one year's Base Fee.
 The performance bonus will be calculated at one-third of 10% of the adjusted income which will be based on the audited annual income adjusted for non-cash items (e.g., stock-based compensation, deferred taxes, unrealized foreign exchange and amortization) and income taxes.
 The COO PSA also provides that Mr. Andrukaitis shall be entitled to an annual stock option grant in accordance with the framework for option grants adopted by the Company, as amended from time to time, and includes a severance clause of equal to 24 months Base Fee in the event of termination without cause or a change of control in the Company.

-On October 18, 2023, each of the CEO PSA, the CFO PSA and the COO PSA were further amended to permit Messrs.
-Bond, Lee and Andrukaitis to exercise all vested options up to the expiry date of any outstanding options and to permit all outstanding unvested options to continue to vest and be exercisable in accordance with the terms of such options, in the event their employment and respective professional services agreement, is terminated without cause.
-As well, the October 18 amendment provides that in the event the CEO PSA, CFO PSA and COO PSA is terminated without cause or by Bondwest, Kitchener and Andrukaitis, as the case may be, choosing not to renew their respective professional services agreement on the renewal date or providing the required thirty (30) days written notice, and subject to the terms of the Company's Restricted Share Unit Plan (the "RSU Plan") and the determination of the Board, all outstanding restricted share units ("RSUs") granted to Mr. Bond, Mr. Lee and Mr. Andrukaitis and outstanding at such time shall continue to vest in accordance with the terms of their restricted share unit grant agreements and the payout dates in connection with such RSUs shall continue as set out in such agreements.
+On October 18, 2023, the COO PSA was further amended to permit Mr Andrukaitis to exercise all vested options up to the expiry date of any outstanding options and to permit all outstanding unvested options to continue to vest and be exercisable in accordance with the terms of such options, in the event their employment and respective professional services agreement is terminated without cause.
+As well, the October 18 amendment provides that in the event the COO PSA is terminated without cause or by Andrukaitis, as the case may be, choosing not to renew their respective professional services agreement on the renewal date or providing the required thirty (30) days written notice, and subject to the terms of the Company's Restricted Share Unit Plan (the "RSU Plan") and the determination of the Board, all outstanding RSUs granted to Mr. Andrukaitis and outstanding at such time shall continue to vest in accordance with the terms of their restricted share unit grant agreements and the payout dates in connection with such RSUs shall continue as set out in such agreements.